The Four Feathers

 Story & Plot Summary: The Four Feathers

-Quick Plot Summary: Released in 2002, The Four Feathers is a Action, Adventure, Drama, Romance, War film directed by Shekhar Kapur.
+Quick Plot Summary: Released in 2002, The Four Feathers is a Action, Adventure, Drama, Romance, War film directed by Shekhar Kapur, written by Hossein Amini.
 The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict involving Heath Ledger.
+It provides a scannable look at the movie's central conflict involving Heath Ledger as Harry Faversham.

 Story Breakdown